MobyDickDick/TinyLanguage/docs/debugger_workflows.md

   `vscode-extension/` and trigger a TinyLanguage launch configuration to ensure the adapter receives `launch` followed by `configurationDone`.

+### Reading the extension's debug logs
+- The extension prints a short summary when it resolves your `launch.json` entry.
+Lines such as `Program: C:\\Users\\...\\src_tiny\\all_features.tiny` and `Runtime: ...\\src\\tiny_language.py` mean that `${workspaceFolder}` variables were expanded correctly and the adapter will invoke the TinyLanguage interpreter with your program file.
+- The following block shows the Python executable the adapter will spawn.
+If the executable path is **unexpected** (for example, a Microsoft Store shim on Windows), set the `tinylanguage.pythonPath` setting or `python` field in the launch configuration to point to your desired interpreter.
+- When `Debug adapter logging enabled` appears, the session is writing a full DAP transcript to the indicated file (for example, `/tmp/tiny_dap.log` on Linux).
+This is the best place to inspect protocol-level requests and responses if you need to compare a "good" and "bad" launch side by side.
+- A self-test block follows and includes `tiny_language_loaded: true` when the adapter successfully imported the TinyLanguage runtime module.
+If `src_root_exists` is `false`, verify that the `vscode-extension/src` directory exists in your extension install; a stale or corrupted extension package can prevent the adapter from finding its helper modules.

+### Are generic VS Code extension host logs useful?
+- The `ExtensionService#_doActivateExtension ...` lines come from VS Code's
+  extension host and document which extensions activated during startup (for example, `vscode.git` or `ms-python.python`).
+They are **informational** and not specific to TinyLanguage.
+Use them to confirm that `tinylanguage.tinylanguage-vscode` activated, but otherwise they do not affect adapter behavior.
+- Activation warnings/errors unrelated to TinyLanguage (such as `chatParticipant must be declared in package.json`) do not block the TinyLanguage debugger.
+Investigate only if you see TinyLanguage-specific failures; otherwise treat them as noise from other extensions.
+- If the extension host log shows `onDebugResolve:tinylanguage`, it means the TinyLanguage configuration provider ran and prepared a debug configuration.
+  Combine this with the adapter's own debug log to trace a launch end to end: the extension host log confirms VS Code activated the provider, while the adapter log confirms the TinyLanguage runtime and debug adapter started successfully.
+- Messages like `Persistent process ... was an orphan` are emitted by VS Code's terminal reconnection logic when it reattaches to an existing integrated terminal session after a window reload.
+They do **not** prevent the TinyLanguage debug adapter from starting.
+If you see these alongside `onDebugResolve:tinylanguage` but the TinyLanguage adapter never logs a `launch` request, focus on the adapter log (`Debug adapter logging enabled`) to confirm whether VS Code actually sent the `launch` and `configurationDone` requests; missing requests indicate a misconfigured `launch.json` entry or an uninstalled TinyLanguage extension rather than a terminal reconnection issue.
+- Periodic `[AutoSync]` entries (for example, `Sync started.`, `No changes found during synchronizing settings.`) come from VS Code's Settings Sync service.
+They are unrelated to debugging and continue to run in the background even when TinyLanguage sessions succeed.
+If the debugger fails to start, ignore these and instead inspect whether the adapter log shows a `launch` request and whether the Debug Console prints TinyLanguage runtime output.

 ### Why Python debugging opens a `.venv` shell but TinyLanguage does not
 - The built-in VS Code Python launcher activates the selected interpreter (e.g., `.venv/Scripts/Activate.ps1` on Windows) in an integrated terminal and